sivaganesz/learn_JSON/README.md

 # learn_JSON

-# Fetch JSON data in JavaScript from an external file using fetch or XMLHttpRequest.
+# Fetch JSON data in JavaScript from an external file using XMLHttpRequest.
 Parse the data, then display it in HTML.

 Mobile Gallery By JSON File